getodk/docs/docs/xlsform.rst

 Each submission in Central has its own :ref:`detail page <central-submissions-details>` which provides basic information about the submission, an activity history of action and discussion on that submission.

-The title at the top is pulled from the :th:`instance_name` and it makes navigation much easier to have friendly names at the top of the page and in the web browser title and tab.
+The title at the top is pulled from the ``instance_name`` and it makes navigation much easier to have friendly names at the top of the page and in the web browser title and tab.

 .. _choices-sheet: